What are the good ways to generate quality B2B leads?

-But you shouldn’t use any of them before you’ll prepare a homework I’ll tell you below.
+But you shouldn’t use any of them before you’ll prepare the homework I’ll tell you below.
 This is mandatory if you want to generate high-quality leads.

 So where you should start?